david-hall/vzome-sharing/_posts/2022-07-11-Online-rendering-and-side-effects-bug-01-10-32.md

 __{{ page.description }}__

+__*Edit 7/11/2022*__
+Scott promptly found and fixed the bug in the online debugger with the release of version 50.

+I can now locate the original problem with loading the actual model.
+The javascript console shows that 7 struts should be selected after the `SelectNeighbors` at edit number 154.
+It's finding none selected.

+The following post describes the problem as it was originally reported.

 There are at least two bugs in the current vZome online viewer/debugger (version 49) that are manifested in this model.
 This model renders correctly in desktop 7.0.80.
 It takes about a minute to load in desktop, but closer to 15 minutes to load it from a local file in the vZome online debugger.
 It's a complex model in the 30-gon field, so the lengthy load times are to be expected.